veliancreate-zz/my-cv/README.md

   - Protractor
   - Poltergeist

-I would like to work in an agile team filled with people whom I can learn from, working on cutting edge projects that push back the boudaries of what is achievable on the web.
+I'm looking to work at an innovative technology company where I can continue to learn in an agile environment

 ## Skills